Agoric/agoric-sdk/core/zoe/docs/zoe.md

 of structuring an offer here](TODO).

 Offers are a structured way of describing user intent.
-To a certain extent, an offer description is the user's *contractual understanding* of the agreement they are entering into.
+To a certain extent, an offer's rules are the user's *contractual understanding* of the agreement they are entering into.
 You might have noticed that the offer doesn't specify the mechanism by which the exchange happens.
 The offer doesn't say whether the item you want is up for auction, in